re-lamb/ECE411_team14/Code/design.md

 TBD.

+Set DEBUG to 0 in GameMan.h to disable a ton of serial port debugging output; this may have a negligible impact on memory or performance.

 The "SysInfo" app (or maybe AboutBox?) lets the user customize their unit by entering a name or tag through the keypad.
 This tag is then associated with their GM's MAC address and included in IFF broadcasts